micropython/oofatfs/src/00readme.txt

   - Muti-byte integers (short, long) are stored in Big-Endian.
   - Address miss-aligned memory access results in an incorrect behavior.

-  If not the case, this can be set to 1 for good code efficiency.
+  If not the case, this can also be set to 1 for good code efficiency.
 The initial value is 0. (must be set to 1 or 2 properly)

   _FS_READONLY